 Aberdeenshire Coastal Towns Tour

-Finally, we will visit the port of Collieston to hear the legend of the smuggler Phillip Kennedy, adding a captivating conclusion to our day.
+Finally, we will visit the port of Collieston, where we will share the legend of the smuggler Phillip Kennedy.
+After an enriching eight-hour tour, we will return to our starting point in Aberdeen.

 Included